aleph-fbk/aleph-fbk.github.io/_projects/SERICS.md

 # projects:                       # List of IDs of related projects
 #     -

-# collaborations:                 # List of IDs of related collaborations
+collaborations:
+    - ST
-#     -
+    - RiSING

 people:                         # List of IDs of related people
     - AlessandroTomasi